micmejia/bible-dump/NKJV/Acts/Acts 13.md

 'Behold, you despisers, Marvel and perish!
 For I work a work in your days, A work which you will by no means believe, Though one were to declare it to you.' " ## Blessing and Conflict at Antioch

 ###### 42
-[^n]So when the Jews went out of the synagogue, the Gentiles begged that these words might be preached to them the next Sabbath.
+So when the Jews went out of the synagogue, the Gentiles begged that these words might be preached to them the next Sabbath.

 ###### 43
 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of God.